Lilith-In-Starlight/SmlashClient/README.md

 # What The Heck Is This

-Smlash is an indie ethical source (CNPLv5+ licensed) Smash-like combat RPG, similar to a TTRPG in the way that players interact with it as a storytelling device.
+Smlash is an indie ethical open source (CNPLv5+ licensed) Smash-like combat RPG, similar to a TTRPG in the way that players interact with it as a storytelling device.
 Smlash is intended for specific groups or “Campaigns”, and one or more of a group’s members will be the Hosts of the Campaign.
 The Hosts have to know enough about [Godot](godotengine.org) game development to make changes to it according to the events that occur.
 It is heavily inspired by [Blaseball](blaseball.com), the browser-based surrealist horror comedy sports fan simulator.
 It is said that blaseball is a splort, so I will define *splort* as a word that means *surreal horror comedy sport*.
 Following that definition, Smlash is an esplort.

 ## Campaigns and Seasons